 In addition to the AMA Hillclimb Grand Championship, the AMA sanctions many local hillclimb events across the country.
 Riders meet to battle for bragging rights, trophies, district or state points season awards and pro-am purses.

-A Provisional AMA Pro Hillclimb License will allow a current amateur Hillclimb competitor, with the qualifications listed below, to compete in up to, but no more than, four races in the AMA Pro Hillclimb sanctioned events, while maintaining their amateur status in American Motorcyclist Association-sanctioned event.
-If a rider elects to compete in more than four races, his Pro HIllclimb license will be upgraded and amateur status removed.
+AMA Pro Racing Hillclimb Provisional License will allow a current amateur hillclimb competitor, with the qualifications listed below, to compete in up to, but no more than, one race less than 50 percent of the AMA Pro Racing Pro Hillclimb sanctioned events, while maintaining their amateur status in American Motorcyclist Association-sanctioned event.
+If a rider elects to compete in 50 percent or more of the races, their AMA Pro Racing provisional license will be upgraded to professional license and amateur status removed.

 - Riders must by 16 years old when applying.